Hypocenter: The Pentagon

 The former hot dog stand nicknamed Cafe Ground Zero in the Pentagon's center courtyard.

 During the Cold War, the Pentagon (headquarters of United States Department of Defense in Arlington County, Virginia) was an assured target in the event of nuclear war.
 The open space in the center of the Pentagon became known informally as ground zero.
 A snack bar that used to be located at the center of this open space was nicknamed "Cafe Ground Zero".

-World Trade Center

-Aerial view of the World Trade Center site in September 2001.

-During the September 11 attacks in 2001, two aircraft were hijacked by 10 al-Qaeda terrorists and were flown into the Twin Towers of the World Trade Center in New York City, causing massive damage and starting fires that caused the weakened 110-story skyscrapers to collapse.
-The destroyed World Trade Center site soon became known as "ground zero".
-Rescue workers also used the term "The Big Momma!", referring to the pile of rubble that was left after the buildings collapsed.

-Even after the site was cleaned up and construction on the new One World Trade Center and the National September 11 Memorial & Museum were well under way, the term was still frequently used to refer to the site, as when opponents of the Park51 project that was to be located two blocks away from the site labeled it the "Ground Zero mosque".

-In advance of the 10th anniversary of the attacks, New York City mayor Michael Bloomberg urged that the "ground zero" moniker be retired, saying, "…the time has come to call those 16 acre what they are: The World Trade Center and the National September 11th Memorial and Museum."

 Meteor air bursts

 The hypocenter of a meteor air burst, an asteroid or comet that explodes in the atmosphere rather than strike the surface, is the closest point on the surface to the explosion.
 The Tunguska event occurred in Siberia in 1908 and flattened an estimated 30 million trees over a 2150 km2 area.
 The trees at the hypocenter of the blast were left standing, but all their limbs had been blown off by the shockwave.
 The 2013 Chelyabinsk meteor's hypocenter in Russia was more populated than that of Tunguska, resulting in civil damage and injury, mostly from flying glass shards from broken windows.